I wanted to forget my problems. All of them.

 Solutions:

-• And all the solutions of problem 1.
+- And all the solutions in problem 1.

 Communicating candidly (and amiably) can do wonders.
 I notice that when I just share the true story why I can’t pay back, people resonate (of course there are some exceptions).